naman1102/Session-Recording-RDP/README.md

 Note: Run media server locally or get enterprise edition of the ant media server for the rtmp link Edit rtmp server link in the python script

+### Pre-Requistes

+- Install Xrdp for the RDP session on the Linux system
+- Install ffmpeg and ant-media server for the session recording and management

 ### Installation & Setup

 Step 1: Git clone the repo in the system